Joining a testnet¶

 Finally connect fetchd to the network by getting it to connect to a seed node for the given network.

-Less abstractly then, if you wants to connect to the Capricorn test net for example, you would need to run the following steps:
+Less abstractly then, if you wants to connect to the Dorado test net for example, you would need to run the following steps:

 Your local node will then start to synchronise itself with the network, replaying all blocks and transactions up to the current block.
 Depending on the age of the network and your hard disk speed, this could take a while.
 Consider using chain snapshots to speed up this process.